 Cathy Schenker is the Assistant Dean Online Learning and a professorial lecturer at the American University Washington College of Law.
 Cathy currently oversees the Master of Legal Studies (MLS), an online degree program being offered jointly by AUWCL and the Kogod School of Business.
 Cathy teaches Negotiation & Communication in the program and oversees the Immersions and Topics in Law courses.
 Prior to July 2018, Cathy was the Director of Graduate Studies at AUWCL.
 In this role, she taught Legal Research & Writing to the international LL.M. students and was their academic and student affairs advisor.
 In addition, she directed the Legal Languages Program.
 In this role, she directed and taught in AUWCL’s English for Lawyers Program, which she created in 2007, and oversaw AUWCL’s Spanish for Lawyers courses.
 Cathy is interested in issues related to English for Specific Purposes and content-based language education as well as academic support programs.
 Prior to teaching at AUWCL, Cathy worked as a corporate associate at Hogan & Hartson LLP (currently Hogan Lovells).
 She received her BA, cum laude, from Yale University in History and International Studies, a JD from New York University School of Law, and a TESOL certificate from American University.

-David Rose is an instructional designer at American University Washington College of Law, an OER Research Fellow for the Open Education Group, and an online instructor & curriculum designer for the Open Textbook Network.
+David Rose is Associate Director of Online Learning at American University Washington College of Law.
 A graduate of Purdue University’s Master of Science in Education in Learning Design & Technology program, David comes to the law school from AU's Center for Teaching, Research & Learning (CTRL) where he ran Open American, AU’s OER grant program; managed EdSpace, AU’s WordPress installation available to faculty and students for open pedagogy projects like student-run course websites and ePortfolios; and taught the Faculty Online Training Course, a requirement for instructors teaching their first online course.